followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/fieldChooser/allowSearch.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether searching is enabled in the field chooser.
+Specifies whether the field chooser allows searching in the *"All Fields"* section.
 <!--/shortDescription-->

 <!--fullDescription-->